 Then, just when their blog post starts to get interesting, they stop delivering the goods and start pitching their product.

-Maybe it’s just me, but I feel more inclined to buy from bloggers who give me useful information for free.
 They don’t have to give me everything – I understand they have to earn a living – but when they give me something, I begin to trust them.
-And once I trust them, I’m much more likely to pull out my American Express card when they ask me to buy.
+And once I trust them, I’m much more likely to pull out my wallet when they ask me to buy.

 3. Don’t check your visitor stats